If tasked with naming entrepreneurial cities, a few startup stalwarts might top your list: San Francisco. Boston. New York.

 There is, of course, a catch.
 The region’s startup resource availability hasn’t quite caught up with its increase in new ventures.
-The WalletHub study ranked Florida No. 22 overall for “access to resources,” based on metrics including financing accessibility and venture assessment per capita.
-Which may be why in the Kauffman Growth Entrepreneurship Index—which ranks cities based on scaling/startup growth—Miami ranked toward the bottom.
+The WalletHub study ranked Florida No. 20 overall for “access to resources,” based on metrics including financing accessibility and venture investment per capita.

 To learn more about Miami’s emerging entrepreneurial ecosystem, we talked with Melissa Medina Jimenez, a fixture in the city’s startup community.
 She is the president of eMerge Americas, a large global technology conference that takes place annually in Miami.